Skip to main content

 R

 A technique that enhances AI responses by retrieving relevant information from a knowledge base before generating answers.
 RAG grounds Digital Twin responses in your actual documents, reducing hallucinations and ensuring accuracy.
+In Pria, RAG runs as a dense vector search over the personal and instance IP Vaults.
+You can layer KAG (knowledge-graph) retrieval on top for fusion, or disable retrieval entirely — see Knowledge Modes in the K section.

 A setting that controls how much time the AI spends analyzing a problem before responding.
 Praxis AI supports five levels: None, Low, Medium, High, and Max.
 Configured at the institution level in Configuration and optionally overridden per AI model.
 See AI Models for provider-specific details.